 County Seat: Altamont

-In the 1930s Grundy County became the home of the Highlander Folk School, which promoted labor unions and racial equality.
-Many of the strikes that took place in Tennessee in the late 1930s were traced to the Highlander Folk School, and because of that a lot of business leaders in Tennessee didn’t like the school.
-In the 1950s the school trained many Civil Rights leaders, including Rosa Parks, in non-violent protest methods.
+In the 1930s Grundy County became the home of the Highlander Folk School, which originally focused on promoting labor unions.
+Many of the strikes that took place in Tennessee in the late 1930s were traced to the Highlander, and because of that a lot of business leaders in Tennessee didn’t like the school.

 Here's the Grundy County Courthouse.